Eco-Farmed GABA Oolong Tea

 Please select all options.

-• Flavor: Aromatic notes of berries and papaya.
-Blackberry and palm sugar flavor notes.
+• Flavor: Fruit compote aroma.
+Notes of blackberry, plum and palm sugar.
 Tangy/sweet lingering dry finish.

-Garden: The producers of this tea are the most progressive and sustainable tea farmers we've met.
-This husband and wife team employ completely natural farming methods.
+Garden: The family producers of this tea are the most progressive and sustainable tea farmers we've met.
+They employ completely natural farming methods.
 They are also conducting ongoing experimentation in their processing methods to maximize the quality and value of their produce.

 Elevation: 400m